yshui/picom/README.md

 __Compton__ is a compositor for X, and a fork of __xcompmgr-dana__.

+This branch includes a new blur method: The multi-pass **dual kawase blur**!
+Use it with the `--blur-method kawase` and `--blur-strength LEVEL` options.
+Only works with the `glx` backend!

 I was frustrated by the low amount of standalone lightweight compositors.
 Compton was forked from Dana Jansens' fork of xcompmgr and refactored.
 I fixed whatever bug I found, and added features I wanted.
 Things seem stable, but don't